-In this example, we will discuss a C++ program to show runtime exceptions.
-But before discussing the implementation the runtime exceptions, we must know about the exceptions or exception handling in C++.
+In this instance, we are going to explore a C++ application that demonstrates runtime exceptions.
+However, prior to delving into the implementation of the runtime exceptions, it is essential to understand the concept of exceptions or how exception handling is done in C++.

 Exceptions in C++: